deeppavlov/dream/skill_selectors/universal_llm_based_skill_selector/README.md

-# Universal LLM-based Response Selector
+# Universal LLM-based Skill Selector

 ## Description

-Debugging Response Selector is a component selecting final response among the given hypotheses by different skills.
+Debugging Skill Selector is a component selecting a list of skills to generate hypotheses.
-The LLM-based Response Selector utilizes LLM with to select the best hypotheses in a generative manner.
+The LLM-based Skill Selector utilizes LLM service to select the skills in a generative manner.
-The considered LLM-service, generative parameters, prompts and skill names are provided IN attributes of the last human utterance.
+The considered LLM-service, generative parameters and prompt  are provided IN attributes of the last human utterance.
+The list of all available skills is picked up from human utterance attributes.

+**Important** Provide `"return_all_hypotheses": True` (to return joined list of all returned hypotheses) and `"selected_skills": "all"` (to turn on dff_universal_prompted_skill because all other prompted skills are not deployed during debugging process).

 How to use: